 General informationThe BFW is an Austrian federal, multidisciplinary research and education centre which holds the legal status of an institution under public law.
-The BFW consists of six specialist institutions, two forest training centres (Ort near Gmunden in Upper Austria and Ossiach in Carinthia), one library and documentation office and numerous internal service centres.
+The BFW consists of six specialist institutions, two forest training centres (Traunkirchen in Upper Austria and Ossiach in Carinthia), one library and documentation office and numerous internal service centres.

-The head office of the BFW is located in Schönbrunn, Vienna; with a other office in Innsbruck.
-A research garden is located in Tulln, and a training and research forest in Carinthia.
+The head office of the BFW is located in Schönbrunn, Vienna; with another office in Innsbruck.
+A research garden is located in Tulln (Lower Austria) and a training and research forest in Carinthia.

 The BFW currently employs a total of about 276 people.
-The overseeing bodies of the BFW are the Director and the Economic Council; within which the Federal Ministry for Forestry, Agriculture, Environment and Water Management, and the employees are represented.
+The overseeing bodies of the BFW are the Director and the Economic Council; within which the Federal Ministry for Sustainability and Tourism and the employees are represented.

 DownloadBrochure: We know all about forests